Jinker, 2023. Photo credit: Heather Nolan

 Bio/CV

 Robyn Love (b.
-1965) is an American-born artist who lives and works in Elmastukwek, Ktaqmkuk (Bay of Islands, Newfoundland), Canada.
+1965) is an American-born, Canadian artist who lives and works in Elmastukwek, Ktaqmkuk (Bay of Islands, Newfoundland), Canada.
 She received a BFA from Cooper Union in New York City in 1988.
 She has exhibited at galleries and museums internationally and has received numerous project grants to create new work from foundations and public agencies.
-Her work in is collections around North America.
+Her work is in collections around North America.
 Love’s site-specific projects include a New York City Percent for Art commission for the High School for Law Enforcement and Public Safety in Jamaica, Queens, NY, a five km-long handmade installation in Cheongju, South Korea, and a large-scale, multimedia installation titled The House Museum in Ktaqmkuk.
-In 2017 THM transitioned into BARDO-29, an experimental contemporary art space hosting residencies and annual public programs.
+In 2017, THM transitioned into BARDO-29, an experimental contemporary art space hosting residencies and annual public programs.

 A full pdf version of her CV can be viewed or downloaded here.